SenseLogic/PENDOWN/README.md

 ## Syntax

-Pendown tags are a bit different from those of Markdown or Creole, as they were chosen according to a different set of goals :

-*   Provide short-tags for redactional tags and for presentational properties;
-*   Allow the use of any CSS property or HTML attribute;
+Pendown was designed according to the following main goals :

-*   Minimize the conflicts with most texts and C-like code;
+*   Provide short and readable plain-text tags that minimize conflicts with most texts and C-like code;
 *   Be available and efficient both on web servers and browsers;
+*   Customize the tags with any color, font size, CSS property or HTML attribute;
+*   Allow to redefine the existing tags, and define new tags;
 *   Provide both manual and automatic syntax highlighting.

-Here are a few sample tags, to give you an idea of what they look like :
+Here are a few sample tags :

 ```
 !
 Heading 1